md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/docs/installation.md

 # Installation Guide

-This document provides setup instructions for the **Skin Lesion Classification Ensemble (HAM10000 & ISIC 2019)** project.
+This document provides setup instructions for the **Generalizable Ensemble Deep Learning for Skin Lesion Classification: Internal and External Validation on HAM10000 and ISIC 2019** project.

 ---